Border Collie Basset Hound Mix: Info, Pictures, Characteristics & Facts

 Temperament & Intelligence of the Border Collie Basset Hound Mix 🧠

-In order to get a good handle on the personality and intelligence of your Border Collie Basset Hound mix puppy, it’s wise to take a closer look at the temperament of both of his parent dog breeds.
+In order to get a good handle on the personality and intelligence of your Border Collie Basset Hound mix puppy, it’s wise to take a closer look at the temperament of both of their parent dog breeds.

 On the complete opposite end of the personality spectrum is the docile and easy-going Basset Hound.
 A breed that requires medium activity, the Basset Hound is a sweet, gentle dog that can sometimes be stubborn.
 You’ll need to be firm and patient while teaching this breed tricks and keep them entertained with tons of creativity while training.